CESARBR/knot-cloud-websocket/README.md

 ## Event: "data"

 Triggered when a device publishes data items.
-Only `'app'` and users receive this event.
+Only apps `'knot:app'` and users receive this event.

 ### Arguments